Do you know about liquid metal?

 We will introduce an example of pre-verification that was conducted prior to development.

-The following is a copper plate that has been plated in various ways, coated with Galinstan, and left at high temperatures.
+The following is a copper plate that has been plated in various ways and left at high temperatures.

 This is an overview of the confirmation carried out.

-These results eliminate concerns about the evaporation of Galinstan and confirm its potential to be connected to certain metals.
+These results eliminate concerns about vaporization of liquid metal and confirm the possibility of connecting to specific metals.

 After carrying out the above-mentioned verification tests, we became convinced that the concept was feasible and created an actual prototype.

-A VIA cup like the one shown below was formed on the female side film that will be filled with Galinstan, and a bump was formed on the male side film.
+A VIA cup like the one shown below was formed on the female side film, which is filled with liquid metal, and a bump was formed on the male side film.

 We prototyped a mating connector using two rectangular films arranged in a 6x6 pattern with the upper structure as the contact points.